grpc/proposal/A50-xds-outlier-detection.md

     1. If the percentage of ejected addresses is greater than `max_ejection_percent`, stop.
     2. If the address's total request volume is less than `failure_percentage_ejection.request_volume`, continue to the next address.
     3. If the address's failure percentage is greater than `failure_percentage_ejection.threshold`, then choose a random integer in `[0, 100)`.
 If that number is less than `failiure_percentage_ejection.enforcement_percentage`, eject that address.

+### Update Addresses

+In Java and Go, a Subchannel can specify that its address list has changed.
+This set of scenarios can occur with respect to the plurality of the address list, with the behavior specified for each scenario:

+1. Single to single:
+    1. Forward the update to the Client Conn.
+    2. Update (create/delete map entries) the map of addresses if applicable.
+    3. Relay state with eject() recalculated (using the corresponding map entry to see if it's currently ejected).
+      * Note: this is racey in regards to what state gets sent to the Subchannel between an UpdateSubConnState() from the ClientConn from the forwarded UpdateAddress() call.
+This is fine, as the state from the ClientConn will eventually make it's way down to the SubConn, with no negative externalities.

+2. Single to multiple:
+    1. Remove the map entry if only Subchannel for that address.
+    2. Clear the Subchannel wrapper's Call Counter entry.

+3. Multiple to single:
+    1. Add map entry for that Address if applicable.
+    2. Add Subchannel to Addresses map entry.

+4. Multiple to multiple:

+No op, as the Subchannel continues to be ignored by the Outlier Detection Load Balancer.

+In order to support these algorithms, every Subchannel must be wrapped, as at any point any Subchannel has the potential to be added to the address map.

 ### Validation